 Menu engineering is simply smart menu design.
-Restaurants are for-profit enterprises, and they should think smart and hard about how they present their food in their menus.
+Restaurants are for-profit enterprises, and they should think smart and hard about how they present their dishes.
 Are the photos top quality?
 Is the copy enticing?
-Will the prices scare customers away from a really good dish?
+Will the prices scare customers away from a really good entree?

 Menus, after all, are simply catalogs of edible products.
 Does anyone get on the case of catalog publishers for highlighting expensive products or writing enticing copy?
 In the online world, does anyone rip into Amazon.com for strategically featuring certain products or having professionally crafted product descriptions?

 Haque tweeted me, “i suggest reading what i’ve written about thin vs thick value and reflect. does menu engineering ever have real benefits?”

 You could ask the same question about any and all marketing practices: Are there real consumer benefits to having Michael Jordan endorse your shoes?
 To having the product come in a shiny package with a cool brand name?
 Or to having a Super Bowl commercial with a catchy song and a sexy actress?

 Haque focuses primarily on product issues: how many direct benefits does the product provide? (“Thick value.”)
 That’s all fine and good, but it’s also critical to get consumers to try those high-value products you’ve invested all that time and money into developing.

 Business history is filled with great products that never took off, or that were crushed by inferior products with superior marketing — or simply better distribution.
 (Think VHS vs Betamax.)
 You can’t just make a “thick value” product; you have to get people to buy it.